anhbh/RuntimePatching/README.md

 #### Usage ####

 Both C and C++ version of the sample have identical usage.
-Only outputs may
+Only their outputs
 differ:

-	$ cd cd dynlib_patching/cpp/
+	$ cd dynlib_patching/cpp/
 	$ make
 	$ ./main
 	 Foo::init: Hello World!